Marx Lane

 Contents of this web site may not be reproduced or duplicated for use on the Internet or for commercial purposes without permission by Eric Johns.

-The links on this page are the ones that I personally use often.
+The links on this page are the ones that I have personally used.
 Some of these links have more extensive link pages that will take you to additional toy soldier manufacturers and retailers.
 PLEASE NOTE that I do not endorse any of the dealers listed below.
-Some provide better quality than others; some are more expensive than others.
-Again, they are on the list only because I have purchased from them at least a few times.
-And even if you do not purchase anything from them, it can be fun to browse their web sites just to see what items are available if you get the urge to buy.
+Some sellers provide better quality than others; some are more expensive than others.
+Again, they are on the list only because I have purchased from them a few times or have at least corresponded with their owners.
+Even if you do not purchase anything from them, it can be fun to browse their web sites just to see what items are available if you get the urge to buy.

 Re-issues -- made using the original Marx mold -- are a good way to obtain items from Marx molds without paying the higher prices for originals or to fill out your collection until you buy the originals.
-There are some very nice re-issues out there, some that might be considered better than the original (though it is almost sacriligeous to write that!).
+There are some very nice re-issues out there, some that might be considered better than the original (though it is almost sacreligeous to write that!).
 BUT there are also some poorly made ones.
 Copies -- made without using the original Marx mold -- are a different story.
 They are generally made by creating a new mold of a Marx figure.
-P&P Productions makes some very nice copies of Marx character figures, but for the most part, copies are poorly made.
+Many turn out very poorly.

-If you care to learn a little more about me or to see more of my collection, click here (not working right now, back soon).
+If you are a seller who believes you should be included on this list, please let me know.
+If you care to learn a little more about me or to see more of my collection, click here (not working right now, back sooner or later).

 Magazines, books, and videos